jamesravi/jamesravi.github.io/_posts/2021-08-22-thoughts-on-switching-to-linux.md

 [^6]:

-     To be honest, even companies that make proprietary OSs struggle with this as well apparently
+     To be honest, even companies that make proprietary OSs struggle with this as well apparently.

 [^7]:

      To be clear, the latter ones all use Wine (or are compatible with forks such as Proton), but they make it much easier to use Wine which can be quite difficult to configure.

 [^8]:
-     Actually, if the [amount of choice available](https://upload.wikimedia.org/wikipedia/commons/8/8c/Linux_Distribution_Timeline_Dec._2020.svg) is causing you to “distro-hop”, I recommend watching [this video](https://www.youtube.com/watch?v=3zpgQpdy_fI).
-You don’t have to watch it all (I only watched the first few minutes) but the critical parts in my opinion are roughy 1:52 to 2:09, and 2:51 to 3:20 - it basically says you **don’t need the find the “best” distro** (because it doesn’t exist), you just **need one to get the job done (i.e. your day-to-day work)**.
+     Actually, if the [amount of choice available](https://upload.wikimedia.org/wikipedia/commons/8/8c/Linux_Distribution_Timeline_Dec._2020.svg) is causing you to "distro-hop", I recommend watching [this video](https://www.youtube.com/watch?v=3zpgQpdy_fI).
+You don’t have to watch it all (I only watched the first few minutes) but the critical parts in my opinion are roughy 1:52 to 2:09, and 2:51 to 3:20 - it basically says you **don’t need the find the "best" distro** (because it doesn’t exist), you just **need one to get the job done (i.e. your day-to-day work)**.
 If there is a big problem that you can’t work around **then you can switch**, but **otherwise stick with the one you currently got.**

 [^9]: